This is a space where you can ask questions, provide comments and get up to date information that you may find helpful.

 Read about the HAF programme: Holiday activities and food programme 2021 – GOV.UK (www.gov.uk)

 Read about guidance on protective measures for out of school settings during the coronavirus pandemic on this page (external link)

 Funds have been made available to every local authority in England to coordinate free holiday provisions, including healthy food and enriching activities.
-The programme will cover the Easter, summer and Christmas holidays in 2021.
-Dudley have been granted £1,200,000.
+The programme will cover the Easter, summer and Christmas holidays.
+Dudley have been granted £1,200,000 per year.

 The funding for the HAF programme is for children who receive benefits-related free school meals.
 (Reception to Year 11).

 We are seeking to fund a diverse range of projects and enrichment activities which are attractive and engaging for all ages and abilities of school children and include nutritious food.
 Activities can be open to all children with priority given to those receiving benefits-related free school meals.
 Children who are not in receipt of benefits-related free school meals can pay to attend if there are sufficient spaces.
 Spaces for children who are in receipt of benefits-related free school meals will be made available at no cost to the family.